jnozzi/cocoadev.com/SiteContent/General/CurrentDirectoryPathChanged.markdown

 ----

-Ideally, The application support directory should be queried by [[NSSearchPathForDirectoriesInDomains]], but unfortunately that does not seem to be the case.
+Ideally, The application support directory should be queried by General/NSSearchPathForDirectoriesInDomains, but unfortunately that does not seem to be the case.

-''However, [[NSSearchPathForDirectoriesInDomains]] does return Library, and you can manually append Application Support on to that.
-Note that you do not want quotes, because this is not a UNIX shell.''
+*However, General/NSSearchPathForDirectoriesInDomains does return Library, and you can manually append Application Support on to that.
+Note that you do not want quotes, because this is not a UNIX shell.*

-''As for the original problem, there is an [[NSTemporaryDirectory]]() function that can be used to get a temporary directory.''
+*As for the original problem, there is an General/NSTemporaryDirectory() function that can be used to get a temporary directory.*